EmmanuelDemey/trainings-v2/training/chapters/elasticsearch/03_schema.md

 # Dynamic Templates

-* There is an API for defining dynamic templates.
+* Dynamic templates allow automatic mapping of new fields based on patterns.
+* While useful for prototyping, it's recommended to define explicit mappings in production.
-* We do not recommend it because only you know the structure of your data.
+* Only you know the exact structure and requirements of your data.
+* Use dynamic templates cautiously and validate the generated mappings.

 ```
 PUT movies